Where Can I Make a Will?

 You don't actually have to go anywhere to make a Will that is legally valid in England and Wales.
 Co-op Legal Services offer both an online and a telephone Will writing service.

 Our telephone service enables you to do everything over the phone, from the initial call to one of our Will Advisors to find out more about our service, all the way through to taking your instructions and ultimately sending your final Will for signing.
-Our Will Advisors are available via our phone service from 9am to 8pm Monday to Friday and on Saturdays from 9am to 1pm.

 Alternatively, you can save time by starting to make a Will online now.
 Once you’ve completed the online journey, the service allows you to self-book an appointment to speak with a Co-op Will Writer who can discuss your wishes and answer any questions that you have.
 Our online Will writing service is available at any time of day or night.